Authors & Contributors

 Rev. Alex da Silva Souto, M.Div.

-Rev. Alex da Silva Souto has been a person of the “in between space” since his birth and childhood in Brazil.
-After living in Japan for nearly two years, he moved to San Francisco, California where he served as a lay leader in the California/Nevada Annual Conference.
-He transferred his membership to NYAC during his studies at Yale Divinity School.
-He is currently the Senior Pastor of the New Milford United Methodist Church in Connecticut and a devoted social justice advocate.
+Rev. Alex da Silva Souto [they/their/theirs] has been a person of the “in between space” since their birth and childhood in Brazil.
+After living in Japan for nearly two years, they moved to San Francisco, California where they served as a lay leader in the California/Nevada Annual Conference.
+They transferred their membership to NYAC during their studies at Yale Divinity School.
+They are currently the Senior Pastor of the New Milford United Methodist Church in Connecticut and a devoted social justice advocate.

-Alex is a queer, cisgender male and an immigrant of color.
-He helped spearhead the formation of the United Methodist Queer Clergy Caucus and currently serves as one of its co-conveners.
-Alex also serves as a consultant with the National Plan for Hispanic/Latino Ministry, an advocacy strategist with both the Love Your Neighbor Coalition and MIND, and as a member of MARCHA, the NYAC Immigration Task Force, and Connecticut District Committee on Ministries.
-For three years Alex co-led theology conferences at Agape Ecumenical Center in Italy, and he has a longstanding commitment to mission efforts, as co-chair for Mozambique-NYAC Sister Conference Connection and through mission partnerships with Acción Médica Cristiana in Nicaragua and local missions with UMARMY.
-Alex is also a passionate liturgical artist and serves as co-chair of the NYAC Worship Team.
+Alex is a queer, cisgender, genderqueer and an immigrant of color.
+They helped spearhead the formation of the United Methodist Queer Clergy Caucus, and served as the co-convener with their beloved friend Rev. Lois McCullen-Parr until February 2019.
+Alex also served as an advocacy strategist with the Love Your Neighbor Coalition.
+They currently serves as a consultant with the National Plan for Hispanic/Latino Ministry, and Methodists in New Directions [MIND], and as a member of MARCHA, the NYAC Immigration Task Force, and Connecticut District Committee on Ministries.
+For three years Alex co-led theology conferences at Agape Ecumenical Center in Italy, and they have a longstanding commitment to humanitarian efforts and capacity building, as co-chair for Mozambique-NYAC Sister Conference Connection and through mission partnerships with Acción Médica Cristiana in Nicaragua and national mission efforts with U.M.A.R.M.Y.
+Alex is also a passionate liturgical artist and served as the co-chair of the NYAC Worship Team from 2016 to 2018.

 Rev. Althea Spencer-Miller, Ph.D.

-Dr. Althea Spencer-Miller, Dr. Althea Spencer Miller, a Jamaican, was ordained elder in the Methodist Church in the Caribbean and the Americas.
+Dr. Althea Spencer Miller, [she/her/hers] a Jamaican, was ordained elder in the Methodist Church in the Caribbean and the Americas.
 She is Assistant Professor of New Testament Studies at Drew Theological School, and a Minister in Residence at Church of the Village, Manhattan.